 This is probably the most important aspect of running a vacation rental remotely.
 While you can't be there yourself, you do need to have to have someone local to be your eyes and ears, that you can count on to do all the cleaning after guests check out.
 Your cleaning crew should also do a routine walk through upon check out to make sure nothing is damaged or missing so that any security deposits collected can be refunded or claims can be made.

 If you are buying in an area that is popular for rentals, there will be many companies that specialize in vacation rental cleaning.
-Set up appointments to meet with them and interview several different services until you find one that offers all the services you require.
+Set up appointments to meet with them and interview a few until you find one that offers all the services you require.
 Get quotes and make sure to ask what is included in their fee.
-Some cleaning services will provide everything needed to get the job done, including paper products for guests such as toilet paper, paper towels, trash bags and hotel toiletries for the bathrooms.
+Some cleaning services will provide everything needed to get the job done, including paper products for guests such as toilet paper, paper towels, trash bags and hotel size toiletries for the bathrooms.
 Others will require that you provide all the supplies and they just do the actual cleaning.

 What will work for you is based somewhat on how often you can visit the property yourself.
 In our case, we provide all the paper products, cleaning supplies and guest toiletry kits for the bathroom.
 Since we live within 3 hours, we are able to check on our property every couple of months and make a Costco run to stock up on supplies.
 My cleaning lady will pick up things for me at the local store if needed, but I like to buy things in bulk to keep my operating costs low.

 If you are in an area that does not have many rentals, your local realtor can usually recommend cleaning services and maintenance specialists in your area.
 Beside having a cleaning service, it is also a good idea to have a maintenance or handyman in case any issues arise that need immediate attention.